Noaaan/MythicMetals/README.md

 Daveleo and matpac, for creating Metallurgy Reforged 4.
 Brandcraf06, for his Blockus code, helping creating blocks for the mod.
 supersaiyansubtlety, for helping me with Mixin.
-LambdAurora, for his readme on how to use Gradle.
+LambdAurora, for her readme on how to use Gradle.
 BoogieMonster1O1, for giving me pointers about Mixins.
 misode, for his loot table generator.
 Shadowclaimer, for creating Metallurgy in the first place.